Email Spam Words Checker

 Do spam-trigger words still matter in 2026?

 Yes, but less than they once did.
 Filters at Gmail, Yahoo, and Microsoft weigh authentication, sender reputation, and engagement far more heavily than any single word.
 Trigger words are a contributing signal, strongest when combined with caps, exclamation marks, and emoji, so cleaning them up helps without being a magic fix.
+Aggressive formatting is rarer than it feels: across the messages in our deliverability benchmark, only about 2% of subject lines shout in ALL-CAPS and roughly 3% use emoji, which is part of why those patterns stand out to filters when they do appear.

 Will removing these words guarantee the inbox?